-The plaintiff must prove the four elements of a negligence claim by a preponderance of the evidence to recover damages in a personal injury case.
-That means the plaintiff must prove that their claim is more likely than not true.
+The plaintiff must prove the four elements of a negligence claim by a preponderance of the evidence to obtain compensation in a personal injury case.
+That means the plaintiff must demonstrate that their claim is more likely than not true.

 To prove the elements of your case and demonstrate that the defendant’s conduct was unreasonable under the circumstances, you’ll need evidence, such as: